DevIsko-Hackathon/tagump.ai/README.md

 # tagumpAI

-Tagump.ai is an AI-powered job readiness application that provides users with a customized syllabus based on their skills and desired job/industry.
+TagumpAI is an AI-powered job readiness application that provides users with a customized syllabus based on their skills and desired job/industry.
 It also offers a mock interview feature to help users practice and prepare for job interviews.
 Additionally, the app recommends suitable companies and jobs for users to explore.

 ## 🗒️ Table of Contents
 - [Problem Statement](#problem-statement)